cunilog/cunilog/basics.md

 ## Logging target

-In Cunilog terms a log file is called a target.
-In fact, a target can be anything from console output to log file or both or a database or whatever.
+In Cunilog a log file is called a target.
+In fact, a target can be anything from console output to log file or both or a database or any other destination.
 This is entirely configurable.
 Whatever the target is, all logging functions expect a target.

 An application can create an arbitrary number of targets for Cunilog, or just